You and your partner should have a clear understanding of the steps in the IVF process

 IVF Process Step 5 – Embryo Cryopreservation/Frozen Embryo Transfers (FET)

-Cryopreservation or freezing offers a way to store embryos for a subsequent IVF cycle.
+Cryopreservation or freezing offers a way to store embryos not used in this cycle for a subsequent IVF cycle.
 Couples who have extra embryos available after an IVF procedure need to decide what to do with them.
 The extra embryos may be frozen, or cryopreserved, after fertilization.
 The embryos can be thawed and transferred into your uterus during a future cycle called a frozen embryo transfer (FET).

-Cryopreservation has several benefits-during a frozen embryo transfer (FET) cycle: the woman does not need to use medications, such as gonadotropins to stimulate her follicles, and the cycle is less physically demanding.
+Cryopreservation has several benefits during a frozen embryo transfer (FET) cycle.
+First, the woman does not need to use medications, such as gonadotropins, to stimulate her follicles so the cycle is less physically demanding.
 In addition, the cost of a frozen embryo transfer cycle is much less than the cost of a “fresh” IVF cycle.

 IVF Process Step 6 – Pregnancy Test